 In 1998, Mrs. Thomas filed an order to show cause, charging that Mr. Stephenson denied her visitation.
 She requested that she be awarded custody, claiming that Mr. Stephenson was not related by blood to the child.
 She claimed the affidavit was a forgery.
 She also requested blood testing.

 The court ordered father, mother, and the child to submit to blood tests.
-Mr. Stephenson asked the court to first determine whether paternity testing was in the child’s best interests, which the court denied.
-Mr. Stephenson brought a Special Action Appeal seeking review of that order.
+Mr Stephenson asked the court to first determine whether paternity testing was in the child’s best interests, which the court denied.
+Mr. Stephenson filed a Special Action Appeal seeking review of that order.